 - Project/legal research paper (70% of grade) - Classroom participation (10% of grade) - Project/research related assignments (20% of grade).
 Please refer to the WSU Student Handbook describing Upper Level Writing (ULWR) requirements.
 The due date for the project/legal research paper will be designated at the end of the term.
-EXTRA CREDIT OPPORTUNITY Superior Court Commissioner Gary Bischoff, a distinguished WSU alumni and WSU "Hall of Fame" member, has extended an invitation to all Fall 2016 Juvenile Law students: You are invited to visit Comm.
-Bischoff's courtroom at the Lamoreaux Justice Center (Department L-31; 341 The City Drive, Orange, CA) to observe what happens on a typical day in juvenile dependency court.
+EXTRA CREDIT OPPORTUNITY You are invited to attend and observe the Orange County Juvenile Court Proceedings (Dependency or Delinquency Calendars) at the Lamoreaux Justice Center (341 The City Drive, Orange, CA) to observe what happens on a typical day in juvenile dependency or delinquency court.
 You must attend a morning session and agree to maintain the confidentiality of the proceedings.
 You will be required to review and sign our confidentiality documents prior to observing the court proceedings.
-Please arrive by 8:30 a.m., and check in with Comm.
-Bischoff's bailiff in Dept. L-31; let him know you are from Western State.
-Comm.
-Bischoff and the lawyers will make every effort to speak with you during the morning calendar call.
+Please arrive by 8:30 a.m., and check in with my administrative staff on the second floor and we will escort you to a courtroom for observation.
+Let me know the week prior to your visit and I will make arrangements with staff to help you with your visit.
 To receive extra credit, you must stay for the entire session (ending by 12 noon at the latest) and write a two-page informal "essay" detailing your experience in court which will be submitted to me prior to the end of the semester.
 Course Assignments: